Allen-Tildesley/examples/GUIDE.md

 The vacf is in red, rvcf in blue, and msd in green;
 every fifth point is shown for the results of `diffusion`, while the exact results are indicated as lines.
+For the default program parameters, the diffusion coefficient is _D_=1.

 ![alt text](diffusion.png "diffusion test results")